dave-ellis/DocumentSearch/README.md

 `Pageup` / `Pagedown` | find_in_project_next_file | Browse back/forward between files
 `Left` / `Right` | find_in_project_fold | Fold/Unfold results within the selected file
 `Enter` | find_in_project_open_result | Open currently selected result

-## Future development
-If others show interest in the plugin it might be developed further in the future.